 A default encryption key is compiled into the product for ease of deployment in demonstration environments.
 Site-specific keys can be generated and stored in a file-based keystore.
 Use of site-specific keys is strongly recommended to ensure that sensitive data cannot be decrypted outside of this installation of IdentityIQ.

-For more details, see the Data Encryption chapter in the SailPoint IdentityIQ System Configuration Guide.
+For more details, see the System Configuration documentation.